artyfoxx/artyfox-plugin/README.md

 * `gamma`: Gamma correction value.
 The default values ​​are 2.4 for RGB and ≈2.2 (1 / 0.45) for YUV and GRAY.
 Two different formulas are used for RGB and YUV/GRAY.
 The formula for YUV/GRAY is suitable for SMPTE 170M, BT.601, BT.709, BT.2020 and is not suitable for SMPTE 240M, DCI-P3.
 The allowed range of values ​​is from 0.1 to 5.0
 * `planes`: List of planes to be gamma corrected.
 Default is all.
 ## To do
-Move weight normalization to precomputing, move the precomputing itself into a separate function, thereby eliminating duplicate code.
+Move the precomputing into a separate function, thereby eliminating duplicate code.
 Consider AVX2.
 And, of course, implement upscaling.